tylerlong/kickstart/README.md

     - kickstart.yml
 ```

-Please note that, a template project must have a `kickstart.yml` file in its root directory.
+Please note that, a template project usually has a `kickstart.yml` file in its root directory.
+If no `kickstart.yml` file is found, an empty one will be used instead.
+Thus allows any project to be used as a template project.

 A sample `package.json` file: